 - Schedule a campaign briefing for volunteers so that they can respond to any queries

-- Have enough copies for your petition.
+- Have enough copies for your petition template.
 Ensure that you have enough copies to give around.

 - Photocopy the returned paper petitions.
 Make sure that you photocopy all the signed petitions and keep them in a safe place to present as evidence if needed